AndreLeBlanc/Care_of_Cars_Backend/README.md

 ## Visualizing database schema

+We use: [tbls](https://github.com/k1LoW/tbls) to generate the docs.
+Please install using the instructions provided in the link.

 Diagrams of the db schema can be found in doc/schema.
 To generate new schemas run

 ```